Cookies Notice

 The additional contribution for common contingencies, set forth for temporary contracts of an effective duration of equal to or less than thirty days.

-CONTRIBUTION BASES FOR COMMON CONTINGENCIES
+1.- CONTRIBUTION BASES FOR COMMON AND PROFESSIONAL CONTINGENCIES IN MONTHLY MODALITY

 Trading Group Occupational Classifications